Pendragon, 2010 a.t.b.

 "Maybe I was wrong about you," he declared, standing up and walking towards Lelouch, towering over the young Prince, before reaching out and placing his hand upon his shoulder.
 For the life of Lelouch, it was the only time he had something this personal transpire between the two of them, yet the bridge was already burned, they did not stand as father and son, instead, they were Emperor and Heir, "I rescind my decision.
 There appears to be some use for you yet."

 Then the contact was gone as the God-Emperor withdrew his hand and started back towards the throne, his cape fluttering behind him before he settled back upon the throne, his eyes lowering themselves back upon Lelouch.

-"Lelouch, remember this moment I have shown you leniency.
+"Lelouch, remember this moment in which I have shown you leniency.
 The next time you come here, it will either be as a victorious general or as a warning to future generations that some cases of audacity are merely the ravings of the weak.
-Now, begone from sight!"
+Now, begone from my sight!"

 So that was it, he thought as he bowed, for Nunnally to live a happy life, he must wage war upon the enemies to her happiness.

 His eyes darted one more time to the God-Emperor who sat upon the throne looking down upon him.